dk14/wolfram-mega/docs/dsl.md

 }
 ```

-`OfferModel` "transpiler" outputs also allows for trivial evaluations of collaterals.
+`OfferModel` "transpiler" output also allows for evaluations of collaterals.

 > Matching has `evaluatePartyCollateral`, `evaluateCounterPartyCollateral` functions for introspection.
 Broadcasting `OfferModel` would automatically evaluate those.